wzunker/taktmate/README.md

-# TaktMate - Enterprise CSV Analytics Platform
+# TaktMate - Enterprise Document Analytics Platform

-A comprehensive, cloud-hosted web application that allows users to upload CSV files and chat with their data using Azure OpenAI's GPT-4.1.
+A comprehensive, cloud-hosted web application that allows users to upload CSV, PDF, DOCX, and XLSX files and chat with their data using Azure OpenAI's GPT-4.1.
 Features enterprise-grade security with Entra ID authentication, Azure Blob Storage for persistent file management, and an advanced evaluation framework for testing AI performance across multiple domains.

 ## Features

 ### Core Application
-- 📁 **CSV Upload**: Upload CSV files up to 5MB with Azure Blob Storage persistence
+- 📁 **Multi-File Upload**: Upload CSV, PDF, DOCX, and XLSX files up to 5MB with Azure Blob Storage persistence
 - 💬 **AI Chat**: Ask questions about your data in natural language with conversation memory
-- 🧠 **Smart Analysis**: GPT-4.1 analyzes and responds using only your CSV data
+- 🧠 **Smart Analysis**: GPT-4.1 analyzes and responds using only your document data
 - 💾 **Stateful Conversations**: Persistent chat history with context across sessions
 - 📚 **Conversation Management**: Create, rename, delete, and export chat histories
 - 🔄 **Auto-Archiving**: Intelligent conversation archiving with AI summarization